edmundhung/conform/packages/conform-zod/README.md

       return await handleFormData(data);
     }
   } catch (error) {
-    submission.error = submission.error.concat(
+    submission.error.push(
-      // The 2nd argument is an optional fallback message formatError(error, 'The application has encountered an unknown error.'), );
+      // The 2nd argument is an optional fallback message ...formatError(
+        error,
+        'The application has encountered an unknown error.', ),
+    );
   }